avi-thecoder/ColorsOfPunjab/README.md

 ### Paranda

-With [Paranda](https://www.utsavpedia.com/attires/paranda-or-parandi-from-punjab/), one can never have a bad hair day!
+With [Paranda], one can never have a bad hair day!

 ![Paranda](https://github.com/ArtieLadie/RanglaPunjab/blob/master/inst/img/paranda.jpg)